patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/develop-with-tokens.md

 Our tokens are named semantically, so that they're meaningful and better communicate their function.
 When using tokens in code you should always use the semantic token that best matches your needs.
 For example, choose a color token based on its function, not just its hex value.

-In the event that there isn't a semantic token that fits your use case, then you can use a base token instead.
+In the event that there isn't a semantic token that fits your use case, then you can use a base token instead, but do so sparingly.
 Do not use palette tokens.
 They are the foundation of our token system and there will always be a better base or semantic token to use.

 [View all PatternFly design tokens.](/tokens/all-patternfly-tokens)